 Oliver Widder, Geek & Poke, for giving me permission to reprint some of his cartoons at the beginning of several chapters.
 I hope you enjoy them as much as I do!

 Amy Sommer, for putting up with the life of a writer these last four months.

 Stewart Mader is Wiki Evangelist for Atlassian Software Systems, and a noted wiki/social software researcher, author, blogger and speaker.
 Before joining Atlassian, he worked with several universities and a number of other organizations to introduce wikis and grow wiki collaboration across departments, teams, and projects.

 In 2007 he launched Wikipatterns.com, a community-built, wiki-based resource for people to share patterns and strategies for increasing wiki collaboration.

-He also publishes Blog on Wiki Patterns (ikiw.org), which is his personal perspective on the uses and benefits of wiki collaboration.
+He also writes at stewartmader.com, which is his personal perspective on the uses, benefits, and limitations of technology adoption and collaboration.

-In October 2006, he published Using Wiki in Education (wikiineducation.com), a book containing 10 wide-ranging case studies from teachers using the wiki to transform teaching and engage today’s students.
+In October 2006, he published Using Wiki in Education: Case Studies From the Classroom, a book containing 10 wide-ranging case studies from teachers using the wiki to transform teaching and engage today’s students.
 This is the first book to focus specifically on the wiki in education and be developed and published using a wiki, so it actively demonstrates the tool in action.

 He has taught science both in the classroom and online, worked extensively with social software and wiki technology in education, and has worked with faculty to apply and assess its impact on student learning.
 He previously served as Senior Instructional Technologist for Life Sciences and Brown Medical School at Brown University, Educational Technologist at Emerson College, Instructional Designer and Interim Director of the Faculty Center for Learning Development at University of Hartford, and has collaborated with faculty at Long Island University on a series of teaching and learning projects.